Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreAPI.md

 The element names, types and enumerations have changed - see [Element Level Mapping](?path=docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedTechnicalAPI.md) documentation.

-Not only have the non-approved (Declined or Error) transaction response codes changed, but the response handling has changed as well.
+Not only have the non-approved (Declined or Error) transaction response codes changed, but the resolution of error codes has changed as well.
 See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) for more details.

 The bank Customer Transaction Record (CTR) is no longer available as a single element in the response.
-The independent values are available in Commerce Hub and by using this [element level mapping](?path=docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedTechnicalCTR.md), the CTR can be created by combining the needed elements into a customized response element.
+The independent values are available in Commerce Hub and by using this [element level mapping](?path=docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedTechnicalCTR.md), the CTR can be created by combining the needed elements.

-Additionally, the CTR was previously available in multiple languages (EN, FR, ES) based on the terminal setting or the language element in the API request; at this time Commerce Hub will send back English language only responses.
+Additionally, the CTR was previously available in multiple languages (EN, FR, ES) based on the terminal setting or the language element in the API request; at this time, Commerce Hub will send back English language only responses.

 <!--
 type: tab